 Richard doesn’t look like a former commune member with his starched oxford shirt, fancy watch and short-hair.
 “I’m bourgeois now, but I’m a hippie inside,” he says.
 The commune he helped to found, Packer Corners Farm, lasted for twenty-five years.
 In its day it was famous.
+A commune is a fantastic way to share housing but it’s not for everyone.
+Remember to get to know what you want before making your choice to share housing.

 It started when Richard and friends from college purchased one-hundred acres in southern Vermont.
 They immediately formed a Packer Corners Farm as a non-profit organization to own the land which is still in existence.